8 tips on how to go green in the home decoration and home textiles sector

 Plastics Strategy

-The EU’s plastics strategy is transforming the way plastic products are designed, used, produced and recycled.
+The EU’s Plastics Strategy is transforming the way plastic products are designed, used, produced and recycled in the EU.
 The Single-Use Plastics Directive (EU 2019/204) bans selected single-use plastic products for which alternatives exist on the market.
 It includes products like single-use plastic cutlery and plates.
 Replacements must be made from biologically sourced materials that can be composted.
-The plastics strategy also includes the Plastic Bags Directive (EU 2015/720), which aims to significantly reduce the consumption of lightweight plastic carrier bags.
+The Plastics Strategy also includes the Plastic Bags Directive (EU 2015/720), which aims to significantly reduce the consumption of lightweight plastic carrier bags.

 Packaging

-In November 2022, the European Commission proposed a new regulation on packaging and packaging waste.
-This revision aims to prevent the generation of packaging waste and ensure that all packaging on the EU market will be recyclable in an economically viable way by 2030.
-It also strives to increase the use of recycled plastics in packaging.
+The new Packaging and Packaging Waste Regulation (PPWR – 2025/40) entered into force on 11 February 2025.
+This regulation will apply from 12 August 2026, replacing the PPWD.
+As a regulation, the PPWR ensures that the same rules apply across the EU.
+It aims to prevent packaging waste, minimise substances of concern and ensure that all packaging on the EU market will be recyclable in an economically viable way by 2030.
+It also strives to safely increase the use of recycled plastics in packaging.

-In March 2023, the European Commission proposed a new Green Claims Directive.
-A green claim is a claim that a company makes about the environmental aspects or performance of their products and organisations.
-The proposal wants to:
+In 2023, the European Commission proposed a new Green Claims Directive.
+A green claim is a claim that a company makes about the environmental aspects or performance of its products and organisation.
+The proposal aims to:

 Source: European Commission @ YouTube